sayan112/NoteFy/README.md

 ![](https://github.com/sayan112/NoteFy/blob/main/images/NotesAppLandingPage.png)

 ### Login Form
-You can register a new account or login with an existing one.
+You can register a new account or log in with an existing one.

 ![](https://github.com/sayan112/NoteFy/blob/main/images/login.png)